Showing posts with label sand. Show all posts

 Ringling Bros & Barnum Big Top Circus

-Advertisement on the windows that said Speeds Car Wash, green & white car sat next to Car Town (new, used, l& ease) Dealership.
+Advertisement on the windows that said Speeds Car Wash, green & white car sat next to Car Town (new, used, lease) Dealership.

-A tow truck sat in front, and next to the railroad tracks (Consoled gas and power), 76 Union Gas Station, two-story homes, dogs, people walking, riding scooters, mail carries, a lineman working on the power lines,
+A tow truck sat in front, and next to the railroad tracks (Consoled gas and power), 76 Union Gas Station, two-story homes, dogs, people walking, riding scooters, mail carriers, a lineman working on the power lines,

 There were bridges, factories, train stations, firehouses, and trains traveling in all directions on the many tracks.